 \textbf{Transformer adapters} For efficient FedNLP, we retrofit adapters -- a recently proposed technique for both CV and NLP tasks to achieve parameter efficiency in machine learning~\cite{houlsby2019parameter}.
 The initial goal of adapters is to reduce the tunable parameters especially in continuous learning~\cite{delange2021continual} scenario where unlimited number of new tasks might emerge.
 However, it has been seldomly used to tackle system challenges like network cost and convergence speed.
 As far as we know, \sys is the first to apply adapters to federated NLP tasks and demonstrate its efficiency under a system context.

 The key idea of adapter is to freeze the whole original model but insert a few small modules into different locations inside it.
-Figure~\ref{fig:design-adapter-arch} shows the bottleneck architecture of our adapters and how it's applied to the transformer.
-Recall that each transformer layer contains two primary sub-layers: an attention layer and a feedforward layer, followed immediately by layer normalization.
-A residual connection is applied across each of the sub-layers.
+Figure~\ref{fig:design-adapter-arch} shows the architecture of our adapters and how it's applied to the transformer.
 The adapter approach inserts small modules (adapters) between transformer layers.
 The adapter layer generally uses a down-projection with $\boldsymbol{W}_{\text {down }} \in \mathbb{R}^{n \times m}$ to project the input $h$ to a lower-dimensional space specified by bottleneck dimension $m$, followed by a nonlinear activation function $f(\cdot)$, and a up-projection with $\boldsymbol{W}_{\text {up }} \in \mathbb{R}^{m \times n}$.
 These adapters are surrounded by a residual connection, leading to a final form as:

-Considering that the same adapter inserted into the feed-forward network always outperforms its attention counterpart~\cite{he2021towards}, we follow prior work~\cite{pfeiffer2021adapterfusion}, a more efficient adapter variant to only insert one adapter module after the second sub-layer, i.e., the feed-forward network "add \& layer norm" sublayer.
+We follow prior work~\cite{pfeiffer2021adapterfusion}, a state-of-the-art adapter variant to only insert one adapter module after the second sub-layer, i.e., the feed-forward network "add \& layer norm" sublayer.
 The output of the adapter is then passed directly into the next transformer layer.

-\textbf{The rationales behind adapters} Why adapter is able to achieve comparable accuracy with much fewer parameters than freezing the bottom transformer layers without revising the model structure?
-We reason it with two insights from our experiments and related literature~\cite{pfeiffer2021adapterfusion,ruckle2020adapterdrop}.
+\textbf{The rationales behind adapters} Why is adapter able to achieve comparable accuracy with much fewer parameters than freezing the bottom transformer layers without revising the model structure?
+We reason it with two insights from our experiments\footnote{ The experiments refer to Figure~\ref{fig:motivation-freezing}, which shows layer freezing exhibits moderated improvement. } and related literature~\cite{pfeiffer2021adapterfusion,ruckle2020adapterdrop}.